Aadarsh45/Nirbhaya/README.md

-# Nirbhaya - Family Safety App
+# **SurakshaSetu - Family Safety App**

-Nirbhaya is a mobile safety application tailored to ensure the safety and well-being of families.
-It provides features such as real-time location tracking, SOS alerts, and group management to keep loved ones secure.
-This document serves as a complete guide for developers and users, explaining its features, technical implementation, workflows, and more.
+SurakshaSetu is a comprehensive family safety application designed to provide peace of mind through real-time location tracking, emergency alert systems, and secure group management features.
+This report presents the app's functionalities, technical design, implementation, and future plans, ensuring a clear understanding for developers and end-users alike.

 ---

-## Table of Contents
+## **Table of Contents**

 1. **Introduction**
 2. **Features**